NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Bestiary Effects/Effect_ Swig.md

-The dockhand gains a +2 item bonus to melee damage rolls and saving throws against fear, but they become clumsy 1.
+You gain a +2 item bonus to melee damage rolls and saving throws against fear but are off-guard.

-*Source: Pathfinder Gamemastery Guide*
+*Source: Pathfinder NPC Core*
-*OGL*
+*ORC*